top of page

 Search

-Clearly therefore, we must be mindful of the actual aperture we are using, and the distance between us and the subject matter, or focal point.
-For example photographing a mountain scene, the focal point will far enough away, so that everything that we can see in the image, will be in focus.
-However, for a flower, in the foreground, most of the background will be out of focus.
+It is essential to be mindful of the aperture being used and the distance to the subject matter or focal point.
+For example, when photographing a mountain scene, the focal point is far enough away that everything visible in the image will be in focus.
+Conversely, when capturing a flower in the foreground, much of the background will be out of focus.

-In the first photo, I have focused on the scallop shells, which were about 50m away.
-The fountain in the very near foreground, is bokehed out.
-In the second image, taken from above the scallop shells looking back at the fountain, I have focused in the middle distance, everything in the scene appears in focus – result!
+In the first photo, I focused on the scallop shells, which were approximately 50 meters away.
+The fountain in the very near foreground is beautifully blurred, creating an effective bokeh.
+In the second image, taken from above the scallop shells and looking back at the fountain, I focused on the middle distance.
+As a result, everything in the scene appears sharp and well-defined.

 Comments